 In both specifications, the coefficient β targets the within-country correlation between countries i's behavior and the behavior of other nations.
 The estimand of interest is its sign, which in reduced form captures the marginal value of country i's climate policymaking behavior-either the laws it passes or the stringency of its environmental policies-given what others have done.
-Extant theoretical approaches would expect $\beta < 0$, such that the passing of laws or more stringent policies by others reduces country i's tendencies to pass its own laws or adopt its own stringent policies, as, in this view, mitigation efforts are substitutable.
+Extant theoretical approaches, in which mitigation efforts are substitutable, would expect $\beta < 0$: the passing of laws or more stringent policies by others reduces country i's tendencies to pass its own laws or adopt its own stringent policies.